 How should small business owners prepare for changes to the minimum wage?

-You don’t have to be on the short end of the stick as an employer when the minimum wage rate increases in Oklahoma.
+Make sure you’re prepared as an employer if the minimum wage in Oklahoma increases.
 Here are some tips to help you prepare for a change in Oklahoma’s minimum wage.

 Audit your expenses: The best way to prepare for a state increase in minimum wage rates is to take a full look at your business expenses.
 Is there any given area where you can cut expenses?